-- Applicant must submit a copy of the actual form that will be used during the study to NRI. - Consent forms must be in English and Inuktitut. - The participant consent form must include: - Project title; - The principal investigator's name, address, e-mail address, and phone number; - A description of the research being conducted, including the purpose, objectives, aims of the study at a reading comprehension level that is appropriate for the participant; - A description of the activities/tasks that the participant will complete for the research, and an estimated time commitment for taking part, at a reading comprehension level that is appropriate for the participant; - A clear description of any potential risks that may be associated taking part in the research; - Details of any financial remuneration, incentive or other compensation to be provided to the participant for taking part in the research; - A statement of informant rights "I have been fully informed of the objectives of the project being conducted.
+Please attach a copy of the actual consent form that will be used during the proposed study.
+Consent forms must be in English and Inuktitut (+Inuinnaqtun, if in the Kitikmeot).
+Components of the participant consent form must include:

+- Project title; - The principal investigator's name, address, e-mail address, and phone number; - A description of the research being conducted, including the purpose, objectives, aims of the study at a reading comprehension level that is appropriate for the participant; - A description of the activities/tasks that the participant will complete for the research, and an estimated time commitment for taking part, at a reading comprehension level that is appropriate for the participant; - A clear description of any potential risks that may be associated taking part in the research; - Details of any financial remuneration, incentive or other compensation to be provided to the participant for taking part in the research;

+- A statement of informant rights: - "I have been fully informed of the objectives of the project being conducted.
 I understand these objectives and consent to being interviewed for the project.
 I understand that steps will be undertaken to ensure that this interview will remain confidential unless I consent to being identified.
-I also understand that, if I wish to withdraw from the study, I may do so without any repercussions." - Details on the type of data that will be collected from the partiicpant and how privacy and confidentiality will be maintained; - Conditions for release of recorded information; - Printed name of participant, signature of participant, date of consent.
+I also understand that, if I wish to withdraw from the study, I may do so without any repercussions." - Details on the type of data that will be collected from the participant and how privacy and confidentiality will be maintained; - Conditions for release of recorded information: - Printed name of participant, signature of participant, date of consent.